-9 Mind-Blowing Kentucky Bourbon Tasting Experiences
+9 Must-Try Bourbon Tasting Experiences in Kentucky

 Revival Vintage Spirits & Bottle Shop is a one-of-a-kind mecca for bourbon lovers and collectors.
 Its astonishing collection of rare and vintage bottles is available for tasting and purchase: Come sample from and stock up on bottles that will realize your bourbon-tasting fantasies, earn you some legit bragging rights, and wow your online fans.
 “We’re pouring tastings at prices that would be 10 to 20 times higher anywhere else,” says Brad Bonds, co-founder and curator.
 “This is my passion.
 I want old alcohol to be accessible to everyone.”
-Flights of four half-ounce pours are $20+ depending on selections.
+Flights of four half-ounce pours are $25+ depending on selections.

 Get There: 5 E. 8th St. in Covington; 859.479.2676

-Tousey House Tavern, which celebrates its 200th anniversary in 2022, is a homey space bursting with gracious Southern hospitality.
+Tousey House Tavern, which celebrated its 200th anniversary in 2022, is a homey space bursting with gracious Southern hospitality.
 Sit in any of the cozy dining rooms—one has a hand-painted mural from 1822—or on the spacious outdoor patio to savor bourbon alongside Southern dishes like fried chicken and Kentucky hot brown.
 Tasting flights have been recently updated to showcase different flavor profiles, producers, ages, and/or styles.
 Of course, if you’d prefer to build your own flight of four half-ounce pours that’s an option, too.
 “Our goal is to give you the best experience possible,” says Eric Morehead, general manager.
 “Our list of about 120 bourbons includes classics, highly allocated bourbons, antique bourbons, and surprises.”

 Get There: 5963 N. Jefferson St. in Burlington; 859.586.9900

-FRANKFORT
+FRANKFORT BOURBON TASTING

 Buffalo Trace, the nation’s longest-running and most award-winning distillery, offers eight different tours covering diverse topics like history, ghosts, architecture, and gardens.
 All tours are free and all include the same tasting experience—if so inclined, you can skip a tour and head straight to the complimentary tasting.
 The range of the product line is showcased: Wheatley Vodka, Buffalo Trace Bourbon, Eagle Rare Bourbon, Bourbon Cream, and Freddie’s Root Beer are always included, while an additional bourbon pour varies daily.
 “There’s a one in four chance you’ll taste Blanton’s, E.H.
 Taylor, Weller Special Reserve, or Sazerac Rye,” says Matt Higgins, visitor services general manager.
 While tasting you’ll learn distillery history, product information, and interesting facts.
 A Rebecca Ruth bourbon ball is also included, a sweet pairing that’s especially fitting since bourbon balls were created by that Frankfort-based candy company.